Your trusted partner in cosmetic care abroad

 • Infection at the incision site (rare with proper wound care)

-• Haematoma or seroma requiring drainage
+• Haematoma or seroma requiring drainage1,2

 • Asymmetry between arms in scar position or contour